dmitriy-kats/RayleighBenardConvection/README.md

-This matlab code simulates Rayleigh Bernard Convection using the Chorin Scheme from computational fluid dynamics.
+This matlab code simulates Rayleigh Bernard convection using the Chorin scheme from computational fluid dynamics.
 ![](BoundaryConditions.jpg)